livestreamx/pytest-markers-presence/README.rst

     (hidden for brevity)

-    You should set stage marker with '@pytest.mark' ('unit', 'integration' or 'system') for your test class(es):
+    You should set stage tag with '@pytest.mark' for your test class(es):
     Test class name: 'TestClass', location: /path/to/file.py

     ============== no tests ran in 0.00 seconds ===============